Would You Buy From Your Own Website or Landing Pages?

 Finally, is the new marketing creation going to cost too much?

-All too often the marketing is completely neglected when times are good; when times are slow, there’s often little money prioritized for it or it's rushed into production.
+Often the marketing is neglected when times are good; when times are slow, there’s often little money prioritized for it, or it's rushed into production.

 A key to success if keeping your marketing alive and evolving in good times and ahead of the curve for when a business climate slows.